Sir Philip Crampton, 1st Baronet

-Sir Philip Crampton, 1st Baronet, FRS (7 June 1777 – 10 June 1858) was an eminent Irish surgeon and anatomist.
+Sir Philip Crampton, 1st Baronet, FRS MRCSI MRIA (7 June 1777 – 10 June 1858) was an eminent Irish surgeon and anatomist.
 He was President of the Royal College of Surgeons in Ireland (RCSI) in 1811, 1820, 1844 and 1855.

 Life

-Crampton was born in Dublin, Ireland, the son of John Crampton and Anne Verner.
+Crampton was born in Dublin, Ireland, the son of John Crampton and Anne (née Verner).
+His father, a prosperous dentist, was a member of the Church of Ireland, while his mother was Presbyterian, of Ulster-Scottish descent with ancestral roots in Auchendinny.
 He was a childhood friend of Theobald Wolfe Tone, the United Irishman, and a cousin, on his mother's side, of Thomas Verner, Grand Master of the Orange Order.
-He was indentured to Solomon Richards and soon after commenced studies at the RCSI School.
+He was indentured to Solomon Richards and soon after commenced studies at the RCSI.
 He joined the army as an assistant surgeon.
-When he was appointed surgeon to the Meath Hospital in 1798 he was not yet fully qualified, and went on to graduate MD in Glasgow University in 1800 and by 1801 he was a Member of RCSI.
+When he was appointed surgeon to the Meath Hospital in 1798 he was not yet fully qualified, and went on to graduate MD in Glasgow University in 1800 and by 1801 he was a Member of the RCSI.
 He was to remain in the Meath Hospital for nearly sixty years.
 A few years later he also became assistant surgeon at the Lock Hospital, Dublin and also built up a large private practice at his house in Dawson St. He joined Peter Harkan in teaching anatomy in private lectures, forming the first private school of anatomy and surgery in the city.

-Cameron in his History of RCSI notes of him: " In 1805 Crampton published an essay on Entropeon, or inversion of the eyelid, which excited considerable interest at the time.
+Cameron in his History of the RCSI notes of him: " In 1805 Crampton published an essay on Entropeon, or inversion of the eyelid, which excited considerable interest at the time.
 In 1813 he described a muscle in the eyes of birds, arising from the inner surface of the bony hoop which surrounds the cornea, and terminating in a circular tendon connected with the circular lamina of the cornea.
 By means of this muscle the lens can be so adjusted—telescoped, so to speak—as to enable it to see objects at short or long distances, as required.
 This muscle has been termed musculus cramptonius in honour of its discoverer".
 He became a Fellow of the Royal Society (F.R.S.) in Ireland for this treatise on the construction of eyes of birds.
 This was later published, with other writings, in the Dublin Journal of Medical Science.